-- d) Fees for legal consultants, tax consultants and notaries in connection with the creation, registration in distribution countries, alteration, liquidation and merger of the Fund, as well as for the general safeguarding of the interests of the Fund and its investors, insofar as this is not expressly prohibited by law; - e) Costs for publishing the Fund's net asset value and all costs for notices to investors, including translation costs; - f) Costs for the Fund's legal documents (prospectuses, KIIDs, annual and semi-annual reports, and other documents legally required in the countries of domiciliation and distribution); - g) Costs for the Fund's registration with any foreign supervisory authorities (if applicable), including fees payable to the foreign supervisory authorities, as well as translation costs and fees for the foreign representative or paying agent; - h) Expenses incurred through use of voting or creditors' rights by the Fund, including fees for external advisers; - i) Costs and fees related to any intellectual property registered in the Fund's name, or to the Fund's rights of usufruct; - j) All expenses arising in connection with any extraordinary measures taken by the Management Company, Portfolio Manager or Depositary to protect the interests of the investors; - k) If the Management Company participates in class-action suits in the interests of investors, it may charge expenses arising in connection with third parties (e.g. legal and depositary costs) to the Fund's assets.
+- d) Fees for legal consultants, tax consultants and notaries in connection with the creation, registration in distribution countries, alteration, liquidation and merger of the Fund, as well as for the general safeguarding of the interests of the Fund and its investors, insofar as this is not expressly prohibited by law; - e) Costs for publishing the Fund's net asset value and all costs for notices to investors, including translation costs; - f) Costs for the Fund's legal documents (prospectuses, KIIDs, annual and semi-annual reports, and other documents legally required in the countries of domiciliation and distribution); - g) Costs for the Fund's registration with any foreign supervisory authorities (if applicable), including fees payable to the foreign supervisory authorities, as well as translation costs and fees for the foreign representative or paying agent; - h) Expenses incurred through use of voting or creditors' rights by the Fund, including fees for external advisers; - Costs and fees related to any intellectual property registered in the Fund's name, or to the Fund's rights of usufruct; - j) All expenses arising in connection with any extraordinary measures taken by the Management Company, Portfolio Manager or Depositary to protect the interests of the investors; - k) If the Management Company participates in class-action suits in the interests of investors, it may charge expenses arising in connection with third parties (e.g. legal and depositary costs) to the Fund's assets.
 Furthermore, the Management Company may bill for all administrative costs, provided these are verifiable, and disclosed and accounted for in the Fund's published total expense ratio (TER); - 3.
-The Management Company may pay trailer fees for the distribution of the Fund.
+The Management Company may pay trailer fees for the distribution of the Fund. - 4.
+The Management Company or its agents may pay out rebates directly to investors.
+Rebates serve to reduce the cost attributable to investors concerned.